 Taking Frequent Vet Visits

 It’s important to take your protection dog to the vet regularly.
-It is especially important to take your protection dog to the vet when it’s around 6 weeks old.
+It is especially important to know when to take your puppy to the vet.
+We recommend taking your protection dog when it’s around 6 weeks old.

 This will allow the veterinarian to check for potential future health problems such as heart, lung, eye, and ear problems.
 Even after this initial visit, it’s important to take your protection dog back to the vet regularly for checkups and vaccinations.